avinashgtm/Assessment/README.md

 # MNTN Assessment

-##Public Api Info
+## Public Api Info
 For this excercise I have choosen a simple public api which takes in an ip address andd provides some info like from which city is the request being made, country etc

 ## What do tests do
-I have wrote few tests using pytest python framework verifying certain things that are mentioned in the docstrings of the test
+I wrote few tests using pytest python framework verifying certain things that are mentioned in the docstrings of the test

 ## Running the tests
 1. Pull git@github.com:avinashgtm/Assessment.git and cd to the directory